r-winn/r-winn/README.md

 r-winn

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-⚙️ backend · systems · minimal interfaces
+backend · systems · interfaces
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 I work on systems that are meant to be reliable, quiet, and